mguyette/Aquarius_AppendOverwritePrep/index.md

 ## Use the JSON object in the AQUARIUS Time-Series Acquisition API

-To execute the overwriteappend operation in the API using Swagger UI, you simple paste the JSON object into the body of the Parameters section, and paste the Unique ID and Time Period from the JSON object into their respective boxes and run it.
+To execute the overwriteappend operation in the API using Swagger UI, you simply paste the JSON object into the body of the Parameters section, paste the Unique ID and Time Period from the JSON object into their respective boxes, and run it.